bsmith89/blog/content/Microbiology/fiber-butyrate-life.md

 ---
-Title: "Not All Carbs Are Bad"
+Title: Not all carbs are bad
 Subtitle: Getting enough fiber might do more than keep you regular.
 Date: 2015-10-27 21:30
 Tags: longevity, microbiome, diet, popular science